 - The applicant’s research projects must make positive contributions to the vitality of scientific cooperation between France and Canada.

 Maximum Project Value

 $8,000 to $15,000, according to the needs expressed by the principal investigators.

 If College-level review is required, your College will communicate its earlier internal deadlines.

-All applications must be submitted electronically to the FCRF correspondent at the Canadian University involved in the project and to the Embassy of France’s Scientific Office.
+All must be submitted electronically to the FCRF correspondent at the Canadian University involved in the project and to the Embassy of France’s Scientific Office.

 Attention: Armelle Chataigner: firstname.lastname@example.org and a copy to: Ornella McCarron, (FCRF correspondent - University of Guelph)

 Note: File names –a SINGLE PDF- must begin with the surname of the lead French researcher, followed by the surname of the lead Canadian researcher (ex: name_name.pdf).

 Pre-Selection Deadline: December 17, 2018 4:30 pm.
 A maximum of five pre-selected proposals can be submitted per Canadian University to the Embassy of France in Canada (if more than 5 submissions from the University of Guelph, applications will be adjudicated).